Risk Management for Recreation Professionals

 Fee: $495 USD

-This is an ‘introductory’ course and as such is aimed primarily at new Recreation professionals who need to (a) understand the basic principles of negligence and legal liability, and (b) know how to apply simple risk management planning skills to their job situation.
+This is an introductory course for any Recreation professionals who need to (a) understand the basic principles of negligence and legal liability, and (b) know how to apply simple risk management planning skills to their job situation.
 For more seasoned professionals, the course provides a refresher on the legal principles surrounding negligence and the benefits of a simple risk management planning process.

 Course Goal